DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 * name unicity matters, as conflicts can lead the two devices sharing a name to incorrectly share a security boundary.

-* HTTPS/WebPKI security relies on globally-registered names, and is therefore not available for link-local connectivity.
+* HTTPS/WebPKI security currently relies on globally-registered names, and is therefore not available for link-local connectivity.
 Such link-local communication is therefore inherently not authenticated.
+Future work might define mechanisms to trust local anchors, which would enable such security.

 Fundamentally, mDNS has similar security properties as the underlying link-local address it resolves to.